make your own aromatherapy spray for labor with essential oils, Bach flowers and gem essences

 Rescue Remedy, like all flower and gem essences, are ‘medicine for the emotions’.

-Vibrational medicine can gently and swiftly rebalance unhelpful emotional states without any contra-indications or side effects - which makes it superbly useful during pregnancy, labor and birth!
+Vibrational medicine can gently and swiftly rebalance unhelpful emotional states without any contra-indications or side effects.

 Usually, flower or gem essences are taken in water internally--but they can also be added to a spritz bottle and used as a mist.

-They don't change the smell of your spritz blend at all, and since they're alcohol-based, they can even act as a preservative to keep your spritz fresh and sanitary.
+They don't change the smell of your spritz blend at all, and since flower essences are alcohol-based, they can even act as a preservative to keep your spritz fresh and sanitary.

 How to make Labor Calm Spray: